EpfeiferNutri/Phage-plasmids/README.md

 -   [PHROGs](https://phrogs.lmge.uca.fr/)

 ## Citing tyPPing
-If you like tyPPing and use it in your work, please cite:
+If you like tyPPing and you use it for your work, please cite:
-[ADD LINK]
-'Efficient detection and typing of phage-plasmids.' by Karina Ilchenko, Remy Bonnin, Eduardo PC Rocha, Eugen Pfeifer
+'Efficient detection and typing of phage-plasmids.' by Karina Ilchenko, Remy Bonnin, Eduardo PC Rocha and Eugen Pfeifer [ADD LINK]